 The recent high loan rejection rates amid the cautious investor sentiment has caused some slowdown in the property market.
-As a precaution, the Group is currently focusing on the development planning of quality, affordable houses and condominium from its existing development land bank at Paya Terubong and Zoo Road both located at Penang Island with a total estimated gross development value of RM534 million, planned to be launched in the financial year of 2016.
+As a precaution, the Group is currently focusing on the development planning of quality, affordable houses and condominium from its existing development land bank at Paya Terubong and Zoo Road both located at Penang Island with a total estimated gross development value of RM748 million, planned to be launched from financial year of 2017 onwards.
 The Group also continues to diligently plan the development of various projects in the pipeline scheduled in order to get the right products ready into the market on time for business sustainability and continuity.

-Focusing in the development planning of quality affordable properties on its existing land bank, the Company has already initiated the layout plan submission of about 1,000 units Affordable Housing Scheme at Paya Terubong to cater to the revival of abandoned schemes of Phases 2B and 3A as well as provide more affordable housing in line with state policy.
+Focusing in the development planning of quality affordable properties on its existing land bank, the Company has already initiated the layout plan submission of about 1,000 units Affordable Housing Scheme at Paya Terubong to cater to the revival of abandoned schemes of Phases 2B and 3A as well as provide more affordable housing in line with the Penang State policy.
+This 1st phase of 1000 units development is part of a bigger township of 10,000 units of affordable housing scheme.